VasAtanasov/user-service/README.md

 docker-compose up --build
 ```

+When the application loads open: http://localhost:8080/app/v1/users

+You can access database manager on: http://localhost:8081/?server=db&username=root&db=user_db&select=user

+The password is: ***1234***

 Note: The application has data.sql file in src/main/resource with valid user data which will be loaded on start up.

 ## Explore Rest APIs